-- Please be on time and ready to start when class begins. - In keeping with university policy, all of us are required to wear a mask in UT buildings.
-I enjoy lecturing through a mask as much as you enjoy wearing one, but we must do this to keep everyone safe.
-If you enter the classroom without a mask, I will cancel that class session.
-Your letter grade for the course will be lowered by one letter grade, and you will be referred to the Dean of Students. - If you need to leave during class, make your exit as inconspicuous as possible. - Please turn off your cell phones before class starts.
-If you need to make an urgent call or send a text message, please leave class briefly. - You may use laptops/tablets/etc. to take notes and to look things up.
-Violating this policy will result in a 1% deduction from your final score. - Please keep all discussion during class public, and don't engage in side conversations.
+- Please be on time and ready to start when class begins. - Although it is not required, I would appreciate it if everyone would wear a mask in class.
+I have an immunocompromised family member and am very concerned for their safety, so I thank you in advance for your help.
+If you need to leave during class, make your exit as inconspicuous as possible. - Please turn off your cell phones before class starts.
+If you need to make an urgent call or send a text message, please leave class briefly. - Please bring a laptop or tablet to class to take notes and look things up.
+A phone is not ideal for this purpose because we'll be reviewing large documents. - Please keep all discussion during class public, and don't engage in side conversations.